Table of Contents

 - Expectorant: promotes the secretion of sputum by the air passages, used to treat coughs.

 - Female antifertility: capable of or tending to reduce or destroy fertility / contraceptive.

 The leaf powder / juice of Abies webbiana or Talispatra is indicated in Asthma, Bronchitis, Cough, Fever, Gas, Headache, Hemoptysis, Hoarseness, Neuralgia, Phthisis, and Splenosis (acquired condition defined as autotransplantation of viable splenic tissue throughout different anatomic compartments of the body).

-The leaf powder is taken in dose of 2-3 grams to improve appetite.
+The leaf powder is taken in a dose of 2-3 grams to improve appetite.

 Cough, hoarseness of voice, fever, congestion

-2-3 grams of leaf powder is mixed with equal amount of Mishri / Rock candy.
+2-3 grams of leaf powder is mixed with an equal amount of Mishri / Rock candy.
 Mishri consist of big white, sweet lumps of crystals.
-It has demulcent and cooling properties.
+It has demulcent, and cooling properties.

-- The leaf powder is taken in dose of 2-3 grams
+- The leaf powder is taken in a dose of 2-3 grams

 - The leaves are applied topically.

-The recommended dose of leaf powder is 2-3 gm for treatment of diseases.
+The recommended dose of leaf powder is 2-3 gm for the treatment of diseases.